NeapolitanIcecream/openevolve/README.md

 ## Quick Start

 Prepare a Git repository containing the code you want to evolve, and an evaluator script exposing `evaluate(repo_root)` (or `evaluate()` with cwd set by the system).
 The evaluator must return a dictionary of metrics; for best results include a `combined_score`.
+The LLM will use the `submit` tool to trigger evaluation and provide its `commit_message`.

 ### CLI